 And remember: Some of us experience discomfort, suffer asthma or some form of restricted respiration before this level is reached.
 Regardless of what the NEA says, if at any time, you feel that you cannot come due to haze, don’t.
-Come on another day to practice (you have five days to choose from).
+Come on another day to practice.

 Subject to changes & feedback